Professor Erica Carter

 - Gender, sexuality and consumption

-Erica has published and lectured extensively on German and British cinema, cultural studies and cultural history, including works on Black British Cinema (managing editor of Black Film/British Cinema, 1987); AIDS and cultural politics (Taking Liberties, 1989); British cultural studies (Cultural Remix: Theories of Politics and the Popular, 1995; Space and Place: Theories of Identity and Location, 1993); gender and consumption (How German is She?
+Erica has published and lectured extensively on German and British cinema, cultural studies and cultural history.
+Her publications include edited works on Black British Cinema (Black Film/British Cinema, 1987); AIDS and cultural politics (Taking Liberties, 1989); British cultural studies (Cultural Remix: Theories of Politics and the Popular, 1995; Space and Place: Theories of Identity and Location, 1993); and books on gender and consumption (How German is She?
 1997), German cinema (The German Cinema Book, 2002, 2nd edn.
-2019), Third Reich film aesthetics (Dietrich’s Ghosts, 2004) early film theory (Béla Balázs: Early Film Theory, 2010), and histories of sensibility and experience (German Division as Shared Experience, 2019).
+2021), Third Reich film aesthetics (Dietrich’s Ghosts, 2004) early film theory (Béla Balázs: Early Film Theory, 2010), and histories of sensibility and experience (German Division as Shared Experience, 2019; Mapping the Sensible.
+Distribution, Inscription, Cinematic Thinking, 2023).

-Previous doctoral candidates have successfully completed PhDs under Erica's supervision on early German cinema, AIDS and cultural representation, exiles and the European Film Fund, authorship in Elfriede Jelinek; Siegfried Kracauer and Berlin School Cinema; Hollywood romantic comedies and their European reception.
-Erica currently (co-)supervises projects on the documentary and art practice of Jürgen Böttcher; German film under postwar UK and US occupation; Lotte Eisner as archivist, curator and writer; Romy Schneider; interwar British writing on Weimar Germany; and Moving Image and the Colonial Imaginary.
+Erica’s previous doctoral candidates have successfully completed PhDs on early German cinema, AIDS and cultural representation, exiles and the European Film Fund, authorship in Elfriede Jelinek; Siegfried Kracauer and Berlin School Cinema; Hollywood romantic comedies and their European reception; the documentary and art practice of Jürgen Böttcher; German film under postwar UK and US occupation; Lotte Eisner as archivist, curator and writer; Romy Schneider; interwar British writing on Weimar Germany; and Moving Image and the Colonial Imaginary.

 For more details, please see her full research profile.